opencost/opencost-website/docs/csv-export.md

 ## Export data to Azure Blob Storage

+Follow the steps below to export data to Azure Blob Storage:
 1. Create a storage account and a container in the Azure portal.
 2. Create a service principal with `Storage Blob Data Contributor` role for the storage account.
 3. Create a secret with the service principal's `appId`, `password`, and `tenant` values.
 4. Set the `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID` environment variables of OpenCost deployment to the values of the service principal secret.
 5. Set the `EXPORT_CSV_FILE` environment variable of OpenCost deployment to the path of the file in the Azure Blob Storage.
+Ensure the path contains `*.blob.core.windows.net` and the container name.

 As a result of these steps, the OpenCost deployment should look like this:
 ```yaml